marp-team/marpit/docs/image-syntax.md

 ```

 When you defined two or more background images in a slide, Marpit will show the last defined image only.
 If you want to show multiple images, try [the advanced backgrounds][advanced-bg] by enabling [inline SVG slide](/inline-svg).

-?> You can disable by [`backgroundSyntax: false` in Marpit constructor option][constructor] if you not want.
-However, you can still style background image through [directives](/directives#backgrounds).

 ### Background size